minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

     "status": "complete",
-    "sampleDate": "2020-10-10T10:00:00Z", // rounded to nearest hour "testType": "pcr", // TODO: define valid range "result": "negative", // can be "negative" or "notnegative" "signature": "..."
+    "sampleDate": "2020-10-10T10:00:00Z", // rounded to nearest hour "testType": "pcr", // TODO: define valid range "negativeResult": true,
-}
+    "signature": "..." // TODO: finalize 'signature' field vs 'sign entire json and package as zip' discussion }
 ```

 Where:

 * protocolVersion indicates the version of this protocol that was used.
 * provideridentifier: the provider identifier as discussed earlier
 * status: Either "pending" or "complete"
-* sampleDate: The date/time on which the sample for the covid test was obtained.
+* sampleDate: The date/time on which the sample for the covid test was obtained (in ISO 8601 / RFC3339 UTC date+time format with Z suffix).
 Rounded to the nearest hour to avoid linkability to test facility visits.
 Note that we deliberately use sampleDate and not an expiry after x hours/minutes/seconds.
 This is because we anticipate that validity might depend on both epidemiological conditions as well as on where the test result is presented.
 E.g. a 2-day festival might require a longer validity than a short seminar; By including the sample date, verifiers can control how much data they really see.
 * testType: The type of test that was used to obtain the result
-* result: The result of the covid test.
-Note that we deliberately use the term "notnegative" instead of "positive".
-This is for data minimisation: it is not necessary for the app to know wheter a person is positive, only negative.
-The status 'notnegative' could either indicate a positive test, or no test at all, etc.
+* negativeResult: The presence of a negative result of the covid test.
+Note that false does not necessarily imply 'positive'.
+This is data minimisation: it is not necessary for the app to know wheter a person is positive, only negative.
+A true value in the negativeResult field could either indicate a positive test, or no test at all, etc.
 * signature: the signatuer of the response.

 #### Governance and the digital signature of the test result